-I don’t use many nuts in my recipes, due to my own nut sensitivities, however for the few that do use nuts, you can easily replace with sunflower or pumpkin seeds and the same goes for the nut butters.
+I don't use many nuts in my recipes, due to my own nut sensitivities, however for the few that do use nuts, you can easily replace with sunflower or pumpkin seeds and the same goes for the nut butter.
 Simply replace with a seed butter of your choice.
 It will change the taste, but It will still taste good.
 Some good replacements for nuts in my recipes are:

 - Sunflower seeds or Sunflower butter

 - I'm not a huge fan of Sesame seeds or Tahini, but you can try it - I just cannot guarantee good results.

 If I'm watching my sugars including natural sugars, what are some low fructose fruits I can enjoy?

 Green Apples (Granny Smith), Limes, Lemons, Cantaloupe melon, Honeydew melon, Grapefruit, Strawberries, Blueberries, Acai, Kiwi, and Avocados.